Recognition of same-sex unions in Ukraine: Maymulakhin and Markiv and aftermath

 contracts under the ordinary law.
 The Court has already held that such private contractual agreements cannot be considered to give recognition and the required protection to a couple, as they are limited in scope and fail to provide for basic rights.
 In general, there was no possibility for a same-sex couple to rely on the existence of their relationship in dealings with the judicial or administrative authorities, as regards, for example, the right to joint matrimonial property, the right to inheritance by law, the right to receive visits from the partner in the event of hospitalisation, the right to refuse to testify against one another, the right to adoption, and the right to social assistance and benefits for low-income families.
 It followed that Mr Maymulakhin and Mr Markiv had been treated differently from opposite-sex couples on account of the lack of any legal recognition and protection for them.
 Their sexual orientation had been the sole basis for the difference in treatment.

 On 10 June 2025, a court in the Desnianskyi District recognized the "existence of actual marital relations" between two men.
-In June 2024, Zoryan Kis was appointed first secretary of the Ukrainian embassy in Israel.
+In June 2024, Zorian Kis was appointed first secretary of the Ukrainian embassy in Israel.
 Kis and his partner Timur Levchuk, who had been living together since 2013 and were married in the United States in 2021, sought recognition of their relationship by the Ministry of Foreign Affairs.
 The ministry refused and denied Levchuk spousal rights to accompany Kis on his diplomatic posting to Israel.
 The couple appealed the decision in court.
 The application was submitted to the Desnianskyi District Court in September 2024.
 The Supreme Court of Ukraine also intervened in the case, ordering the lower court to open proceedings and hear oral arguments.
 The district court opened proceedings on 7 May 2025, and on 10 June ruled that their relationship constituted a de facto marriage under Ukrainian law, thus recognizing them as a family.
 The court considered their 2021 marriage, alongside documentation of the couple's shared finances, property and witness testimony.
 It also cited the Constitution of Ukraine and ECHR case law in Maymulakhin and Markiv in reaching its decision.
 The couple said they were "surprised" by the court decision.
-The Kyiv Court of Appeal upheld the ruling in September 2025.
+The ruling was upheld by the Kyiv Court of Appeal in September 2025, and an appeal was dismissed by the Supreme Court on 25 February 2026.
+Despite the court ruling, the Foreign Ministry once again refused to grant "family member" status to Levchuk in May 2026.